-Use Case ID: #T 3 Use Case Title: Service providers' notifications Created By: Arnau Prat-Pérez Last Revision By: Arnau Prat-Pérez Date Created: 22/3/2018 Last Revision Date: 09/4/2018 Actors: Traveller Description: The app establishes a channel with the traveller which is used to notify him/her with available services and offers/discounts during his/her trip, tailored to his/her needs and interests.
-When such offers are available, a notification is sent to the traveller.
-Alternatively, the traveller can proactively request offers for nearby services or at specific places.
+Use Case ID: #T3 Use Case Title: Service providers' notifications Created By: Arnau Prat-Pérez Last Revision By: Arnau Prat-Pérez Date Created: 22/3/2018 Last Revision Date: 09/4/2018 Actors: Traveller Description: services and offers/discounts during his/her trip, tail le, a notification is ser s used to notify him/her with available ored to his/her needs and interests.
+It to the traveller.
+Alternatively, the vices or at specific places.
 Trigger The app informs the system ab offers and warnings that might traveller to the system, which detects erest.
 Preconditions: The traveller has the My-TRAC app already installed.
 The traveller has registered in My-TRAC app.
 Mobile internet connection must be active.
 The traveller has completed use case #T1 and #T2.1.
-Postconditions: The traveller has a list of one of r more service offers.
+Postconditions: The traveller has a list of one o r more service offers.
 Normal Flow: Given the traveller's current trip (if any) and its position, the system detects that the traveller would like to be informed of possible offers/discounts for services.
 The app sends a push notification to the traveller's app notifying him/her with a message, that depends on the number of offers/discounts detected: Just one offer/discount: The message of the notification contains a summary of the offer.
 More than one offer/discount: The message of the notification contains a summary of offers/discounts available.
 The traveller taps into the proposed offers notification (go to step 5) or closes the notification (finishes).
 A screen with a list of the proposed offers/discounts is shown.
 Each entry of the list contains a summary of the offer.
 A list of all the offers available is shown, sorted by potential interest based on traveller's profile.
 The traveller taps into an offer of the list to see the detailed information about it (#T4).
 Alternative Flows: The traveller accesses the "nearby offers/discounts" option.
 A list of all the offers available is shown, sorted by distance to the traveller and potential interest based on traveller's profile.
 The traveller taps into an offer of the list to see the detailed information about the offer.
 Exceptions: - Frequency of Use: Moderate/High